Lambda Calculus

 For some expressions, the reduction process terminates for some reduction orders and diverges for others.
 For example, the term

 contains two redexes.
 The inner one whose reduction does not terminate.
-If we reduce the redex applying to the rest of the expression, the reduction stops immediately:
+If we reduce the redex applying

 A lambda term is said to be in normal form if it is irreducible, i.e., it contains no redexes.
 Reduction orders are also called evaluation strategies.
 Several of them were investigated.
 Let us introduce two of them: